soilwise-he/SoilWise-documentation/tech/docs/glossary.md

 :   [Humboldt Alignment Editor](https://github.com/halestudio/hale){target=_blank} (HALE) java based desktop software to compose and apply a data transformation to data

 documentation:Harmonization
-:   Harmonization is the process of transforming 2 datasets to a common model, a common projection, usage of common domain values and align their geometries
+:   Harmonization is the process of transforming two datasets to a common model, a common projection, usage of common domain values and align their geometries

 documentation:Iteration
-:   An iteration is each development cycle (3 in this project) in the project.
+:   An iteration is each development cycle (three foreseen within the SoilWise project) in the project.
 Each iteration can have phases.
 There are four phases per iteration focussing on co-design, development, integration and validation, demonstration.

 documentation:JRC
-:   JRC Joint Research Centre.
+:   JRC Joint Research Centre of the European Commission, its Directorate General.
 The JRC provides independent, evidence-based science and knowledge, supporting EU policies to positively impact society.
 Relevant policy areas within JRC are [JRC Soil](https://joint-research-centre.ec.europa.eu/scientific-activities-z/soil_en){target=_blank} and [JRC INSPIRE](https://inspire.ec.europa.eu/whos-who-inspire/57734){target=_blank}

 documentation:Mapserver
 :   [Mapserver](https://mapserver.org){target=_blank} C based software package providing access to remote data through OGC services

 documentation:Observations and Measurements
-:   [Observations and Measurements](https://www.ogc.org/standard/om/){target=_blank} (O&M)
+:   A conceptual model for [Observations and Measurements](https://www.ogc.org/standard/om/){target=_blank} (O&M), also known as ISO19156

 documentation:OGC API
 :   [OGC API](https://ogcapi.ogc.org/){target=_blank} building blocks that can be used to assemble novel APIs for web access to geospatial content